 you use, the wrist movement, etc.

-12- Get the required amounts of L aluminium profiles, these you’ll use to hold the metal plate with the magnets close to the membrane,
+12- Get the required amounts of L aluminum profiles, these you’ll use to hold the metal plate with the magnets close to the membrane,

 The L- Profiles are also used to stretch the membrane.